zackiles/protobuf-postgres-extension/README.md

 # Protobuf-Postgres-Extension

-**A Protobuf extension for annotating `.proto` files with PostgreSQL-specific metadata, enabling seamless schema generation and improving consistency between application and database layers.**
+A Protobuf extension for annotating `.proto` files with PostgreSQL-specific metadata, enabling seamless schema generation and improving consistency between application and database layers.

----

 ## **Features**
 - Annotate Protobuf messages with PostgreSQL-specific metadata for: